Pundi X (New) (PUNDIX) Price Hits $0.40 on Major Exchanges

 Buying and Selling Pundi X (New)

-It is usually not presently possible to buy alternative cryptocurrencies such as Pundi X (New) directly using U.S. dollars.
-Investors seeking to acquire Pundi X (New) should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Pundi X (New) using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Pundi X (New) directly using US dollars.
+Investors seeking to acquire Pundi X (New) should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Pundi X (New) using one of the aforementioned exchanges.

 Receive News & Updates for Pundi X (New) Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Pundi X (New) and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.